Placement test

 The following information is about:

-For selective high school entry in Years 8 to 11, please contact the individual schools you want to apply for to learn about their selection criteria and any assessments for entry.
-For more information see Selective high schools – Years 8 to 11 applications.
+If you want to apply for selective high school entry in Years 8 to 11, please contact the schools directly.
+They can tell you about their entry rules and any tests you need to take.
+For more details go to Selective high schools – Years 8 to 11 applications.

 Test structure and practice tests